 New institutions of government within Northern Ireland are needed.
-To be stable, they need to be democratic, effective and even-handed with a system of detailed checks and balances intended to sustain confidence in them.
+To be stable, they need to be democratic, effective and even handed, with a system of detailed checks and balances intended to sustain confidence in them.

 Both we and the Irish Government also see a role for a new formalised North-South relationship and structure.
-And both Governments also envisage a new, more broadly based and acceptable Agreement to replace the Anglo-Irish Agreement, and as part of an overall settlement, the end of all Irish claims to jurisdiction over Northern Ireland.
+And both Governments also envisage a new, more broadly based and acceptable Agreement to replace the Anglo Irish Agreement, and as part of an overall settlement the ending of all Irish claims to jurisdiction over Northern Ireland.

-We believe that these will be the likely features of any acceptable outcome.
+We believe that these will be the likely features of an acceptable outcome.
 But the final decision on that is not for the Governments, but for the parties themselves, and the people of Northern Ireland voting in a referendum.
 And in the Downing Street Declaration, the British Government made it clear it would be prepared to introduce the necessary legislation to give effect to any measure of agreement which was reached freely and without external impediment.

 One thing which will undoubtedly make our task in the talks harder is the atmosphere of threat in which they are taking place.
 Only the IRA knows what they are hoping to achieve through their continuing campaign.
 The talks are the only real game in town, and Sinn Fein has excluded itself through the IRA's actions.
-In doing so they harm only their own supporters who have a rightful expectation to have their interests promoted at the talks.
+In doing so they harm only their own supporters, who have a rightful expectation to have their interests promoted at the talks.
 It is Sinn Fein who perpetuate their exclusion from the process.
 They know well how to end that.

 It is clear to everyone that an unequivocal restoration of the IRA ceasefire would be the greatest contribution to restoring confidence.
-Next must be the maintenance of the Loyalist ceasefire.
-I am acutely aware that everyone has their part to play in creating the necessary atmosphere of confidence for talks to be successful.
+I know also that everyone here will join me in calling on the loyalist parties to continue their efforts to maintain the loyalist ceasefires.
+But I am acutely aware that everyone has their part to play in creating the necessary atmosphere of confidence for talks to be successful.

-It is natural to ask what can be the prospects for an agreement in all-party negotiations if agreement even on marching 400 yards proved impossible.
+It is natural to ask what can be the prospects for an agreement in all party negotiations if agreement even on marching 400 yards proved impossible.
 Paradoxically, I believe the atmosphere may become more constructive when negotiations reach the real issues at stake.
-The issue of how Northern Ireland is to be governed goes to the heart of the divisions in Northern Irish society.
-The lack of agreement on ancillary matters has hitherto soured the atmosphere, and sometimes escalated every dispute to a proxy show of strength for the negotiations ahead.
+The issue of how Northern Ireland is to be goverened goes to the heart of the divisions in Northern Irish society.
+The lack of agreement on ancillary matters has hitherto soured the atmosphere, and sometimes escalated every dispute to a proxy show of strength for the negotations ahead.

-Northern Irish politics are not a "winner takes all" game.
+Northern Ireland politics are not a winner takes all game.
 We all lose if the Province is allowed to divide into implacable and violent camps.
-Everyone in Northern Ireland during the ceasefires has caught a glimpse, and more than a glimpse, of the potential gains a lasting peace could give the entire Province.
+Everyone in Northern ireland during the ceasefires has caught a glimpse, and more than a glimpse, of the potential gains a lasting peace could give the entire Province.
 It has not been just the absence of fear, something quite new for an entire generation.
 It has included the consequential growth in investment interest, the growth in employment, the growth in tourism, and the revival of esteem in the world for Northern Ireland.
 It would be all the more bitter if these prizes were to be lost.
 The responsibility for causing it to be lost would be profound.